hartwigmedical/actin/molecular/README.md

 | canonicalImpact        | See impact    | The impact of this variant on the canonical transcript of the gene      |
 | extendedVariantDetails | see below     | Optional field, see below                                               |

-If we have an ORANGE molecular test done for the sample, we can annotate with the following additional fields.
+If we have an ORANGE molecular result for the sample, we can annotate with the following additional fields.

 | Field             | Example Value | Details                                                                                             |
 |-------------------|---------------|-----------------------------------------------------------------------------------------------------|